Skip to main content

 How to Find a Registered Childminder in Scotland

-Where to find a registered childminder in Scotland, why registration matters, and how to approach your first enquiry, visit and trial.
+Where to find a registered childminder in Scotland, why registration matters, and how to approach your first enquiry, visit and trial

-Updated 20 May 2026 5 min read Fact-checked 20 May 2026
+Updated 5 July 2026 8 min read Fact-checked 20 May 2026

 A registered childminder can be an excellent option for Scottish families — a home-from-home setting, small numbers, a single consistent carer your child gets to know deeply.
 But finding the right one takes a bit of patience and a clear understanding of how the system works.
 This guide takes you from "I'm thinking about a childminder" to "we've signed a contract" without missteps.